Elephant Lab Digital Residency

 Elephant believes that visual thinking triggers societal thinking.
-In the spirit of this belief, we have established Elephant Lab; a space to foster creativity and feed curiosity.
-We encourage experimentation and collaboration, bringing artists together with scientists to investigate the correlation between life and art.
+Elephant Lab exists in the spirit of this belief, a space to foster creativity and feed curiosity, encouraging experimentation and collaboration to investigate the correlation between life and art.

-Practising artists are invited to make proposals for a one month residency at Elephant Lab.
-Here is an environment where artists can investigate and innovate with materials offered by the fine art brands, supported with specialist technical knowledge from the chemists in the I&D laboratory and art professionals on the Elephant team.
+Elephant Lab Digital Residency programme is open to all artists practicing painting and drawing.
+This is the opportunity to push and experiment with premium art materials from supporting Fine Art brands Winsor & Newton and Liquitex.
+Practising artists are invited to make proposals for a one month digital residency with Elephant Lab.
+Here is an environment where artists can investigate and innovate with materials supplied by the fine art brands, supported by on the Elephant team.
 All proposals should have one or more of the following attributes:

 Who Can Apply